-On 16 April 2019, the European Parliament adopted an amended Capital Requirement Regulation (CRR II) applying to financial institutions in the EU, which states that public development institutions' exposures to regional governments, local authorities or publicsector entities in relation to public-sector investments are excluded from the denominator of the leverage ratio.
-BNG Bank's leverage ratio, based on its current capital base, will be substantially in excess of the 3% threshold with this new calculation rule.
+On 16 April 2019, the European Parliament adopted an amended Capital Requirement Regulation (CRR II) applying to financial institutions in the EU, which states that public development institutions' exposures to regional governments, local authorities or public-sector entities in relation to public-sector investments are excluded from the denominator of the leverage ratio.
+As a result, the bank's leverage ratio will improve substantially from mid-2021.